luismiguelcasadodiaz/splunk/03_statistical_processing.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/1181bd20-7da5-4ad8-a630-5ea7e9aeb6a1)

 ## Transforming Commands Summary (01:18)
 `stats`, `chart`, and `timechart` share similar features.
-Use **proper** command to get wanted results: `stats` for table, the others for visualizations.
+Use **proper** command to get wanted results: `stats` for the table, and the others for visualizations.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/56146202-fdeb-4f2e-8a05-d35f227356a7)

 ## Eval Command (06:43)
 Performs calculations with values in our data.
-An eval expression is a combination of literals. fields, operators and functions that represent the valus of the destination field.
+An eval expression is a combination of literals. fields, operators, and functions that represent the values of the destination field.
-Calculates the expression and puts the resulting values into a new fields or overwrites an existing one.
+Calculates the expression and puts the resulting values into a new field or overwrites an existing one.
-Creates a new field on the fly, populated with the expresion's result, that can be used as any regular field in the remainder of the search expresion.
+Creates a new field on the fly, populated with the expression's result, that can be used as any regular field in the remainder of the search expression.
 Nothing written with the eval command is kept after the lifetime of the search it was used in.
-The new field **is not saved** in the index neithe it will be available again after the search is completed.
+The new field **is not saved** in the index nor it will be available again after the search is completed.
-Either that the eval commnad temporally can overwrites the values present in a previous existing field, no change of our data is permanent, the **new values are not written to disk** any way.
+Either that the eval command temporally can overwrite the values present in a previously existing field, no change of our data is permanent. **New values are not written to disk** anyway.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/4fc5d8d9-e56f-41f5-ba49-47e00d51bba5)